Optimal scaling for the transient phase of the random walk Metropolis algorithm: The mean-field limit: Introduction

 \section{Introduction}

-Many Markov Chain Monte Carlo (MCMC) methods are based on the Metropolis-Hastings algorithm~\cite{metropolis-rosenbluth-rosenbltuh-teller-teller-53, hastings-70}.
+Many Markov Chain Monte Carlo (MCMC) methods are based on the Metropolis--Hastings algorithm~\cite {metropolis-rosenbluth-rosenbltuh-teller-teller-53,hastings-70}.
 Let us recall this well-known sampling technique.
 Let us consider a target probability distribution on $\R^n$ with density $p$.
-Starting from an initial random variable $X_0$, the Metropolis-Hastings algorithm generates iteratively a Markov chain $(X_k)_{k \ge 0}$ in two steps.
+Starting from an initial random variable $X_0$, the Metropolis--Hastings algorithm generates iteratively a Markov chain $(X_k)_{k \ge0}$ in two steps.
 At time $k$, given $X_k$, a candidate $Y_{k+1}$ is sampled using a proposal distribution with density $q(X_k,y)$.
-Then, the proposal $Y_{k+1}$ is accepted with probability $\alpha(X_k,Y_{k+1})$, where
+Then the proposal $Y_{k+1}$ is accepted with probability $\alpha(X_k,Y_{k+1})$, where

-Here and in the following, we use the standard notation $a \wedge b = \min (a,b)$.
+Here and in the following, we use the standard notation $a \wedge b = \min(a,b)$.
 If the proposed value is accepted, then $X_{k+1}=Y_{k+1}$ otherwise $X_{k+1}=X_{k}$.
-The Markov Chain $(X_k)_{k \ge 0}$ is by construction reversible with respect to the target density $p$, and thus admits $p(x) \, dx$ as an invariant distribution.
+The Markov chain $(X_k)_{k \ge0}$ is by construction reversible with respect to the target density $p$, and thus admits $p(x) \,dx$ as an invariant distribution.
 The efficiency of this algorithm highly depends on the choice of the proposal distribution $q$.
-One common choice is a Gaussian proposal centered at the current position $x \in \R^n$ with variance $\sigma^2 \, {\rm Id}_{n \times n}$: Since the proposal is symmetric ($q(x,y)=q(y,x)$), the acceptance probability reduces to
+One common choice is a Gaussian proposal centered at the current position $x \in\R^n$ with variance~$\sigma^2 \Id_{n \times n}$: